In January 2020 the CCPA comes into force. The Californian legislation is quite similar to the GDPR, which came into force in Europe on May 2018.

 There are several differences between the CCPA and the GDPR.
 In this article, we discuss toll-free phone numbers.
 An aspect that is mandatory within the CCPA, from January 2020 on.

-Toll Free Phone Numbers
+Toll-Free Phone Numbers

 The CCPA requires companies to set up specific communication channels so that California residents can always request information about their data.

-“Make available to consumers two or more designated methods for submitting requests for information required to be disclosed pursuant to Sections 1798.110 and 1798.115, including, at a minimum, a toll-free telephone number, and if the business maintains an Internet Web site, a Web site address.”
+“Make available to consumers two or more designated methods for submitting requests for information required to be disclosed according to Sections 1798.110 and 1798.115, including, at a minimum, a toll-free telephone number, and if the business maintains an Internet Web site, a Web site address.”

 Anonymizing IP addresses in an analytical tool such as Google Analytics is not enough to get out of this.
 There is always the chance that someone from California will fill in the contact form.
 Personal data of a California Consumer will then still be processed.

 Blocking visitors from California could be an option.
 Remember, however, that if Google crawls your website, you may have a problem with your SEO.